-An applicant or client with a temporary or chronic medical condition may have an illness or injury serious enough to prevent the person from working or participating in activities.
+An applicant or customer with a temporary or chronic medical condition may have an illness or injury serious enough to prevent the person from working or participating in activities.

-When a determination of a medical barrier is pending or is under appeal, do not require the client to participate in a work or training activity.
-You may include a work and training activity in the client's RSP while the determination is pending only if the client:
+When a determination of a medical barrier is pending or is under appeal, do not require the customer to participate in a work or training activity.
+You may include a work and training activity in the customer's RSP while the determination is pending only if the customer:

 - is able to participate in the activity despite the medical barrier, and

 Activities relevant to establishing the medical barrier (e.g., keeping medical appointments, obtaining medical information, etc.) must be included as part of the customer's RSP.
 Self-sufficiency activities other than work and training activities (e.g., parenting classes) that are appropriate to the customer, may be included in the RSP as long as the customer's barrier does not prevent the customer from participating in them.
 A sanction may be imposed based on failure to participate in other self-sufficiency activities if the customer does not have good cause.

 The Client Assessment Unit (CAU) decides whether or not the person has a temporary or chronic medical barrier.
 The decision is based on medical reports and social data.
 FCRC staff gather medical evidence, use observation, and include other case facts when submitting a request to CAU for a determination that a barrier exists.
 A minor ailment or injury, such as a cold, broken finger, or rash, is not normally serious enough to be a barrier.
 A licensed physician (including a licensed psychiatrist, osteopath, or other medical doctor) or licensed or certified psychologist must verify the person's physical or mental impairment and its effect on their ability to work or participate in work and training activities.
 Send the information to CAU for a determination of medical status.